$300 Million in Paid Claims: What Does That Mean? From Endurance Warranty

 Implications of High Paid Claims as an Indicator of Customer Satisfaction and Honoring Warranty Contracts

 There’s more to a large amount of paid claims than a warranty company’s reliability; it’s also about customer satisfaction.
-A promptly approved and paid claim gets the policyholder back on the road as soon as possible, which leads to a happy customer.
+A promptly approved and paid claim gets the contract holder back on the road as soon as possible, which leads to a happy customer.

 It’s in the warranty company’s best interest to take this approach because satisfied customers will feel they’ve got their money’s worth.
-And delighted policyholders will not only tell others about their positive experiences but are more likely to purchase coverage for other vehicles.
+And delighted contract holders will not only tell others about their positive experiences but are more likely to purchase coverage for other vehicles.

 Unfortunately, the extended warranty industry has its share of companies more interested in collecting premiums than paying for covered claims.